67 Worked Examples: Airfoils & Wings

 Worked Example #10

 A sailplane wing has a span of 15 m.
 The root chord at the aircraft’s centerline is 1 m, and the wing tapers linearly from the root to the tip with a tip chord of 0.5 m.
-For this wing, calculate: (a) The wing area, (b) The aspect ratio, (c) The mean aerodynamic chord (MAC).
+For this wing, calculate (a) The wing area, (b) The aspect ratio, and (c) The mean aerodynamic chord (MAC).

 We are given the wing’s span (distance from the left wing tip to the right wing tip) b, the root chord c_r, and the tip chord c_t.
 The wing panel is tapered linearly, i.e., each of the left and right-wing panels of a trapezoidal shape, so the area of one wing panel will be half of the average chord times the semi-span s.
 Therefore, with the two wing panels, the area S is